bbauska/JS-svg/README.md

 });
 </pre>

-Now, outside the loop, center our grid as we've done before.
+<p>Now, outside the loop, center our grid as we've done before.</p>

 <pre>
 // <i>Centre the grid within the viewBox.</i>
 grid.moveTo(500, 500);
 </pre>

-And voila!
-You should now see some variations similar to those of Figure 4-8.
-(As an aside, if you find that the grid isn't always centering properly, that's because the grid's bounding box includes the invisible clipped content, which won't always arrange itself symmetrically around the grid.)
+<p>And voila!
+You should now see some variations similar to those of Figure
+4-8.
+(As an aside, if you find that the grid isn't always centering properly, that's because the grid's bounding box includes the invisible clipped content, which won't always arrange itself symmetrically around the grid.)</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 28.
 Colorful clip path grid patterns (104) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"